The eight web design trends that are important for 2018

 What once was out, now is in: whereas large typefaces and multiple fonts were once seen as taboo, a healthy mix of font design has since become a popular trend of web design.
 When properly implemented, fonts that mesh harmoniously with one another often have positive effects on users.
 Different sized fonts help the readers differentiate between structures of a text.
 Through this method, larger elements are perceived first.

 Generally, fonts should be carefully selected and should match the product, company, theme, or target group they are representing.
 One key rule, however, trumps all the artistic freedom in choosing an appropriate font: the text must be legible.

-8. High quality Illustrations
+Trend 7: High quality Illustrations

-An additional web design trend that allows some websites to free themselves from the typical conventions of content and simultaneously gain more attention involves including hand drawn illustrations.
+An additional web design trend that allows some websites to free themselves from the typical conventions of content and simultaneously gain more attention involves including hand-drawn illustrations.
 Illustrations allow designers to echo concepts found in a text in a way that is both easy to understand and complementary to the content’s main message.
 This approach especially rings true in the context of multimedia.
 Furthermore, texts with illustrations are difficult for competitors to copy and provide an excellent means of standing out among the masses.
 Hiring a professional graphic designer is well worth a thought for those who are unable to produce such illustrations themselves.
-A prominent example of using such illustrations is the homepage of the online storage service, Dropbox.
+A prominent example of using such illustrations is the website of the online storage service, Dropbox.